COVID-19

 Updates

-The amount of new information which comes out daily regarding COVID-19 is enormous, even for those of us in healthcare who are used to sifting through and digesting material of this kind.
+The amount of new information that comes out daily regarding COVID-19 is enormous, even for those of us in healthcare who are used to sifting through and digesting material of this kind.
 In the day it took to write this, two new developments have been put out in the public domain.

 1. A company (American, I believe) thinks they have developed a point-of-care test for the virus.
-If true, that would mean results would be known in real time instead of 2 or more days later.
+If true, that would mean results would be known in real-time instead of 2 or more days later.
 A word of caution about that.
 Rapid tests have at times suffered from low accuracy in the past.
-While this is exciting news, any such test will obviously have to undergo rigorous testing to make sure it really works and then be mass produced before being ready for widespread use.
+While this is exciting news, any such test will obviously have to undergo rigorous testing to make sure it really works and then be mass-produced before being ready for widespread use.

 2. There are reports from both France and Australia about combinations of currently available drugs that might be effective in killing the virus.
 Obviously, these preliminary findings will be quickly evaluated by other researchers.
 If either of these combinations does prove effective, this would certainly represent a breakthrough in combating the virus.
 Nevertheless, these drugs need further investigation.
 Moreover, it goes without saying that if they are effective, there will be a worldwide shortage.
 American facilities, for example, have already moved to hoard whatever stock of these drugs they have in case they do prove useful.